davidclough/node/_documents/javascript-guide/javascript-guide.md

           console.log("Total of all function results is " + totalOfAllResults);
       });

-JavaScript also has a Promise object (see [MDN](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Promise)).
+JavaScript also has a Promise object (see <a href="https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Promise" target="_blank" dummy="_">MDN - Promise</a>).
 However, it is not supported in IE, although polyfills are available.

 <hr />